midhunkalarikkal/FullDomain/Notes/React.md

 ## `LIBRARY`
 ============
-A library is a collection of pre-written code that you call to help with tasks.
+- A library is a set of reusable functions or tools you can call in your code.
-You are in control of the application flow.
+- You control the flow — you decide when and how to use it.
-You pick when and how to use the library.
+- Example: Lodash, React, Axios.